Skip navigation

 If the water supply for the event is from a private source (such as a well or cistern), the supply must be proven to be safe by providing a water sample.
 A Public Health Inspector must take all water samples.
 Call 905-825-6000 to set up an appointment for samples to be taken.

 A number of organisms can be transmitted through water, including bacteria, viruses and parasites.
-These organisms could make people sick.
-You must ensure that the water is safe when used to prepare food, drinks, for hand washing and for cleaning food contact equipment.
+These organisms could cause illness.
+You must ensure that the water is safe when used to prepare food, drinks, for hand washing and for cleaning food contact surfaces and equipment.

 Cistern supplied with municipally delivered water